ECHOES OF THE UNSEEN. 2025

 This mirror interrogates the act of seeing—not as a neutral gesture, but as a site of conflict, concealment, and survival.
 It asks: What does it mean to see oneself when the body’s truths remain unseen?
 How do we reconcile a reflection with what the body silently endures?

-Inspired by both personal experience and qualitative research into chronic illness and remote labour, Echoes of the Unseen refuses the presumed alignment between appearance and reality.
+Inspired by personal experience and the research behind Crip Time Clock, Echoes of the Unseen refuses the presumed alignment between appearance and reality.
 In the digital world, where visibility is often conflated with value, the mirror becomes a loaded surface — a tool of distortion, discipline and erasure.

 The form itself evokes a partial body: an ear, a footprint, a trace of presence.
 Its organic silhouette is interrupted by soft fabric forms — stitched, stuffed, and bound in surgical mesh — pushing out from beneath a hard aluminium skin.
-These bulges suggest internal organs, cysts, or scar tissue; they are sites of pressure and resistance.
-The surgical mesh, a direct reference to medical interventions, both holds and constrains, echoing how chronic illness is treated: managed, contained, invisibilised.
+The mesh, referencing medical intervention, both supports and restricts, echoing the way chronic illness is often handled — managed, contained, rendered unseen.

-Pearls embedded within the textile forms offer a quieter metaphor — tiny scars formed through irritation, markers of adaptation and care.
-Like the body, this work is always negotiating softness and structure, exposure and retreat.
+Pearls embedded within the textile forms offer a quieter metaphor — small scars formed through irritation, markers of adaptation and care.
+Much like the body, this work balances softness and structure, revealing and concealing in turn.

-Echoes of the Unseen was included as a visual and conceptual anchor in the academic paper “Geographies of Pushing” by Dr. Elizabeth Crovara, presented at the 2025 Institute of Australian Geographers Annual Conference (IAG).
-The paper explores how chronically ill women working from home negotiate visibility, concealment, and the politics of productivity—offering a powerful resonance with the themes embodied in this work.
+Echoes of the Unseen was included as a visual anchor in the conference presentation of the academic paper “Geographies of Pushing” by Dr. Elisabetta Crovara, delivered at the 2025 Institute of Australian Geographers Annual Conference (IAG).
+The paper explores how chronically ill women working from home both push through and push back from work.
+Pushing back refers to both the spatial tactics of withdrawing from colleagues to conceal bodily pain and of pushing back against workplace norms and expectations of visibility and temporal availability— themes that resonate deeply with this work.

 ____________________________________________________________________________________